catrincm/forallx-bris/README.md

 P.D.
 Magnus
-University at Albany, State University of New York used under a CC BY-SA 3.0 license. then altered by
+University at Albany, State University of New York used under a CC BY-SA 3.0 license.
+Then altered by
-Catrin Campbell-Moore
+Catrin Campbell-Moore and Johannes Stern
 University of Bristol